cfbrasz/Strava_plotting/README.md

 ## Getting started

-Downloaded your Strava data with the Bulk Export option from https://support.strava.com/hc/en-us/articles/216918437-Exporting-your-Data-and-Bulk-Export
+Download your Strava data with the Bulk Export option from https://support.strava.com/hc/en-us/articles/216918437-Exporting-your-Data-and-Bulk-Export

 To match the file paths I used, place the data in a subfolder of the repo and name it ```exported_data```